polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 - **Public Key** (aka "Account ID") - The public half of the cryptographic key pair in hexadecimal.
 - **SS58 Address** (aka "Public Address") - An SS58-encoded address based on the public key.

-Currently `subkey` supports the following cryptographic key pairs and signing algorithms:
+Currently Subkey supports the following cryptographic key pairs and signing algorithms:

 - `sr25519`: Schorr signatures on the Ristretto group
 - `ed25519`: ed25519